 The SaaS model looks highly attractive for both companies and individuals: ease of entry, flexible pricing, and excellent accessibility make users choose web-based tools and services over traditional software.
 The prospects of building cloud-based solutions look brighter than ever, yet, there are many challenges and pitfalls associated with web app development.

 One of these challenges is the heightened demand for relevant high-tech expertise.
-To build cloud-based services and platforms, you need an app development team proficient in web development and experienced in creating cloud-based solutions.
+To build cloud-based services and platforms, you need an app development team proficient in web development and experience in creating cloud-based solutions.
 To strike a delicate balance between pricing and quality, consider hiring a reliable external SaaS development company to help you build a SaaS product that fully meets your business objectives.